Canon EF 55-200mm f/4.5-5.6 USM II - Review / Lab Test Report - Analysis

 Lens Reviews -

 Page 2 of 2

-The level of distortions is about average for a tele zoom lens with a moderate degree
+The level of distortion is about average for a tele zoom lens with a moderate degree

-of barrel distortions at 55mm changing to slight pincushion distortions at 135mm and 200mm.
+of barrel distortion at 55mm changing to slight pincushion distortion at 135mm and 200mm.

 The chart above has a real-world size of about 120x80cm.

 Vignetting is very well controlled with the lens - not really a surprise for a full format

 lens used on an APS-C DSLR.
 At 55mm @ f/4.5 vignetting is sightly more pronounced but